Why is food waste the major issue in collective catering?

 The economic aspect

-Food waste is a real economic issue.
-In France, economic losses caused by food waste amount to 16 billion euros each year .
-To illustrate this figure, “It’s as if each French person threw 108 euros in the trash every year”.
-And this food waste has consequences on all stages of the food production chain, whether on the remuneration of farmers or even for landfill which costs on average 80 euros for a tonne of food waste.
-Finally, reducing food waste could lead to a real reduction in monetary losses linked to production, transport and processing.
+Food waste is a significant economic issue.
+In France, the economic losses caused by food waste amount to €16 billion each year .
+To illustrate this figure, "It's as if every French person throws €108 in the trash every year."
+This food waste has consequences at every stage of the food production chain, from farmers' incomes to landfill disposal, which costs an average of €80 per ton of food waste.
+Ultimately, reducing food waste could lead to a real decrease in monetary losses related to production, transportation, and processing.

-Reducing food waste saves money which could be reinvested in more quality products (organic/local) or in other projects.
-According to the Boréal program, if an establishment reduces its food waste by 1 third, it could save on average 30 euros per student per year.
-This also makes it possible to generate new jobs by recovering waste.
-This is what we call a virtuous food cycle!
-To conclude, food waste is expensive and prevents the development of new activities that could be flourishing for restaurateurs.
+Reducing food waste saves money that could be reinvested in higher-quality products (organic/local) or other projects.
+According to the Boréal program, if a school reduces its food waste by a third, it could save an average of €30 per student per year.
+This also creates new jobs by valorizing waste.
+It's what we call a virtuous cycle of food!
+In conclusion, food waste is costly and hinders the development of new activities that could be very profitable for restaurant owners.

 The ecological aspect